Silicon Valley Semester Program - FAQs

 Will my internship be paid or unpaid?

-Most firms are prepared to pay you for your internship, but compensation is not guarnateed.
-CMC students will receive academic credit for your internship.
+Most firms are prepared to pay you for your internship, but compensation is not guaranteed.
+CMC students will receive academic credit for their internship.
 Other college policies may prohibit students from receiving both course credit AND compensation.
 Check with your registrar.

 Where will I live?

-The Program Director has secured apartments at the Oakwood Apartments in Mountain View, CA for the Fall 2012 and Spring 2013 semesters.
-Please see more details on the program's housing page.
+The Program Director has secured apartments at the Oakwood Apartments in Mountain View, CA. Please see more details on the program's housing page.
+Some students may be able to live outside of Program-secured housing.
+Please consult with the Program Director.

 How do I pay rent and utilities?